 If you’d like to visit a city in Thailand and think Bangkok may be a bit much for you, I get it.
 If so, consider visiting Chiang Mai.
-The city of Chiang Mai is a bit smaller and once you get used to the rhythm of it, Chiang Mai can be quite charming.
+The city of Chiang Mai is a bit smaller, and once you get used to its rhythm, Chiang Mai can be quite charming.

 p.s.
-Yes, for you children of the 80s, I have had the song “One Night in Bangkok” buzzing through my head during the entire time I have been writing this!
+Yes, for you children of the 80s, I have had the song “One Night in Bangkok” buzzing through my head while I have been writing this!

 You Might Also Like